abelcheung/scorerender/readme.txt

 ScoreRender is a Wordpress plugin for rendering sheet music fragments into images.
 It supports converting fragments in excerpts, posts, pages and (optionally) comments.
 Currently it supports 5 music notations: ABC, Guido, Lilypond, Mup and Philip's Music Writer.

-ScoreRender started its life from Chris Lamb’s FigureRender plugin, which is a Wordpress plugin for rendering LaTeX and Lilypond music fragments into images.
-Its maintainership changed later.
-While continue enhancing FigureRender, all LaTeX related functionalities are submitted to [LatexRender](http://sixthform.info/steve/wordpress/), thus preserving this plugin for music rendering only and the rename.

 For latest version, detailed usage instructions and demo cases, please visit [ScoreRender official site](http://scorerender.abelcheung.org/).
 Requires PHP5, ImageMagick and various programs to generate music score (except Guido notation).

 == Installation ==